Lollapalooza: Top 5 Hacks

-CHICAGO (CBS)—Lollapalooza fans are gearing up for this year’s big four-day show, but attending one of the largest music festivals in the U.S. requires more prep work than simply picking out a lineup of the best bands.
+CHICAGO (CBS)—Lollapalooza fans are gearing up for this year’s big four-day show, but attending one of the largest music festivals in the U.S. requires preparation.

-From weather to dead phone batteries and long bathroom lines, any number of things can unexpectedly ruin your day.
+From unpredictable weather to dead phone batteries and long bathroom lines, any number of things can unexpectedly ruin your day–unless you come prepared.

 To keep Lolla 2018 as enjoyable as possible, read up on these five hacks to prepare you to keep rocking out all week long.